Trynera/SnakeEverywhere/README.md

 if the player touches the top/bottom/left end or right end it should teleport him to the other side. if the player touches his tail he should be resetted.

-If you have ported this version of Snake to a platform not yet on the list contact me on Discord: Trynera#5577
+If you have ported this version of Snake to a platform not yet on the list contact me on Discord: Trynera#5577 (I will credit you!)